LHarveyDev/tree-of-knowledge/README.md

   2. As a Frequent User, I want to check to see if there are any new social media posts.

      1. The user would already be comfortable with the website layout and can easily locate the social media links in the footer.
-     2. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
-     3. At the bottom of every page I would like to add a link to subscribe to the organisations newsletter, this would open in a new window.

 ### Further Testing